 - Note 1: The uranium recovery staff's goal is to complete major licensing actions within 36 months of acceptance and minor licensing actions within 12 months of acceptance.
 At times, the uranium recovery staff has to divert resources from minor licensing actions to address oversight of operating sites, emergent issues, and major licensing actions.
-When this occurs, the NRC staff tries to accommodate the licensee's priorities when determining which minor licensing actions to complete first. - Note 2: The size of the inventory for July and August has been increased to account for an additional action that was under review by the NRC staff. - Note 3: On September 30, 2018, the NRC relinquished its oversight responsibilities for uranium recovery facilities to the State of Wyoming under the NRC's Agreement State program.
-Three of the minor licensing actions completed in September were completed within the forecasted schedule.
-The remaining three licensing actions were transferred to the State of Wyoming for completion.

-- 13.b For the reporting period, please also provide the following for license amendment requests (LARs): - i.
-The number not accepted for review; and - ii.
+When this occurs, the NRC staff tries to accommodate the licensee's priorities when determining which minor licensing actions to complete first. - For the reporting period, please also provide the following for license amendment requests (LARs): 13.b - The number not accepted for review; and i. - ii.
 A list of the requests that were withdrawn or denied after being accepted for review including the age of the request at the time it was withdrawn or denied.

-Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) February 2019 0 Withdrawn: Byron 1 & 2 - Request for a One-Time Extension to Technical Specification 3.8.1, "AC Sources-Operating," Required Action A.2.
-(EPID L-2018-LLA-0218) 6
+Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) 1 April 2019 0 N/A N/A

-Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) February 2019 0 N/A N/A
+Month/Year No. of LARs Not Accepted for Review List the Requests that were Withdrawn or Denied after Being Accepted for Review Age of the Request at the Time it was Withdrawn or Denied (months) Ар ril 2019 0 N/A N/A

-Month/Year No. of Amendment List of the Requests that were Age of the Request at the Requests Not Withdrawn or Denied after Time it was Withdrawn or Accepted for Review being Accepted for Review Denied (months) February 2019 0 N/A N/A
+Month/Year No. of Amendment List of the Requests that were Age of the Request at the Requests Not Withdrawn or Denied after Time it was Withdrawn or Accepted for Review being Accepted for Review Denied (months) April 2019 0 N/A N/A